2mol/juricho.me/content/posts/puzzle-generator.md

 - Write a jigsaw puzzle generator.
 - Use a Lasercutter to cut them out[^1]. (so much fun!)

-Since randomly generating puzzles is a fun problem for beginners and tinkerers, I want to write up the approach that I came up with.
+Randomly generating puzzles is a nice problem for beginners and tinkerers, so I wanted to write up the approach that I came up with.
 I'd love to hear from you if you attempted to do something similar, especially if you came up with different solutions.

 I used [Elm](https://elm-lang.org/), because it has a nice way to produce SVGs, and it happens to be the frontend language I know best.